Oaderogba2022/rain-matrix-cpp/modern-cpp.md

 ### Range-Based For Loops
 I use C++11 range-based for loops for simple container traversal in DigitalRain::Update as well as DigitalRain::Render through the lines for (auto& drop : drops_) { drop.Update(); } and for (auto& drop : drops_) { drop.Render(hConsole_); }.
 The drops_ container undergoes a clean update and render process through its individual elements with the use of range-based for loops that modern C++ code advocates.

+# Reflection

+The Digital Rain project was a fun time for me to develop my C++ skills, and I was able to come up with something fun and different in the context of falling blocks.
+I took the basic idea of raindrops falling in a single column down to the bottom of the screen, to blocks that wider and shaped like blocks of rain.
+To accomplish this I created a class to track letters and numbers in random character locations in a 2D vector.
+I created a DigitalRain class to handle all aspects of the program, spawning, dropping down & displaying the blocks.
+I utilised unique_ptr to avoid memory issues, and also utilised Windows Console API to actually draw everything on the screen.

+Using mt19937 and uniform_int_distribution, I programmed the blocks to have different sizes and widths between three to eight characters and heights between four to twelve rows to create variety, I assigned the blocks speeds between 1 and 3, to give them different fall speeds as well.
+I implemented a frame rate using chrono to time the updates, at 30 fps, by measuring the elapsed seconds between frames.
+Initially, the rendering looked quite messy, as some of the blocks were overlapping.
+To get around that, I cleared the screen with an explicit string of spaces each frame, and redrew the entire background.
+To create a matrix type of effect, I used SetConsoleTextAttribute to set the top of each block bright green, and the other two rows were in ordinary green.
+As the block sizes are larger, I also reduced the spawn rate for the blocks with rand() % 10, so the screen is not too full.
+Lastly, I added an exit for the animation using ESC for an easy way to stop the program.

+I spent time fixing issues, like blocks starting off screen, by tweaking their starting positions and testing ranges until they fit.
+I also played with the spawn rate, watching how many blocks worked best.
+Using modern C++ tools like range based loops made the code cleaner, and chrono helped me control timing better.
+The project shows good design with two clear classes, creative block generation, and solutions to problems, plus extras like smart pointers.
+I could add more to this project, like colours inside blocks or faster drawing, but overall I’m proud of the heavy, blocky rain effect I made.